dcbi/bandori-wiki-story-writer/README.md

 - `-readname file_name` tells the program the name of the transcript file to read.
 The default is "transcript".
 - `-writename file_name` tells the program what to name the output file.
 The default is "wiki".

 There are two versions of the code.
-The one with the label "base" at the end does not have the following features.
-For the main code, you can also run it with the following arguments:
+The one with the label "base" at the end does not have the following features, but the main code does.
+They are activated by passing the following arguments:
 - `-ui` opens up a window with a graphical user interface.
 If you open this, you don't need to enter the arguments in the list above.
 This requires the packages listed above in the **Dependencies** list.
 - `-expand` wraps the wiki-code inside a collapsible frame.
 On the wikia, this looks like a button that says `Expand` which hides the story before being clicked and displays the story after being clicked.
 - `-abbrev` turns on recognition of abbreviations for character names when indicating a speaker.
 This mode applies universally, i.e. don't write a transcript with a mix of abbreviated and non-abbreviated names (or at least make the abbreviation to be just the original name).
 The abbreviations are hard-coded in.